Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 `jai main.jai -- import_dir "d:/Jai/my_modules" meta Build`
 if Build is in a dedicated _d:/Jai/my_modules_.

+If you want to use other plugins, look at the *Default_Metaprogram* module where it calls the plugin callbacks, and call them at the same time in your own metaprogram.

-The compiler accepts either -- or --- as the delimiter of hardcoded compiler arguments.)
+(The compiler accepts either -- or --- as the delimiter of hardcoded compiler arguments.)

+To summarize:
+1) You can either use the Default_Metaprogram:
+`jai main.jai -optional_flags`
+Default_Metaprogram takes care of translating the option flags into build options (see § 30.4)
+2) Or you can write your own build program `build.jai`(which is a metaprogram), so in this case you don't use Default_Metaprogram:
+`jai build.jai`
+3) Or (as explained in § 30.5) you can also replace the Default_Metaprogram by your own Build module as follows:
+`jai main.jai -- meta Build`